 Southern Eggs Benedict

-This Southern Eggs Benedict is has a southern BBQ twist on the delicious classic, with shredded BBQ chicken, homemade Hollandaise, and a poached egg.
+This Eggs Benedict is a southern BBQ twist on the delicious classic, with shredded BBQ mushrooms, homemade Hollandaise sauce, and a poached egg.

-There’s a killer breakfast place here in San Antonio, Magnolia Pancake Haus.
-And you know that fine-dining lover of a boyfriend I mention in the cold oil spherification post?
-Well if there’s one thing he loves more than fine-dining, it’s Denny’s.
+There’s a killer breakfast place in San Antonio, Magnolia Pancake Haus.
+And if there’s one thing tulip-man loves more than fine-dining, it’s Denny’s.
 And if there’s one thing he loves more than Denny’s, it’s the Southern Eggs Benedict at Magnolia Pancake Haus.
 It’s a spin on the classic Eggs Benedict, but with BBQ pulled pork and a sprinkle of magic.
-Sometimes I wonder if maybe he’s just flying across the ocean to get himself some Magnolia’s (joke…sort of).

 There are a few key components in this Southern Eggs Benedict, and when they come together it’s just like, BOOM flavor explosion.